LeviLovie/ASCII_Voyager/README.md

 # ASCII_Voyager
 ## About
-It's game of the Weird Game Studio, and it's on ASCII
+Game write on Golang in ASCII graphics style.